 The tenth and last tip is more advice.
 Always use various security layers.
 One is never enough.
 When you use many security measures, you will be making it hard for a hacker to access your website.

-Websites are so vital in the success of any business.
+Websites are so vital to the success of any business.
 They can be a great asset.
-However, with the many security threats that exist on the internet today, your website could as well be a liability.
+However, with the many security threats that exist on the internet today, your website could also be a liability.

 Security threats have become a big concern, and it is the role of every website owner to ensure that the website is kept secure from hackers.
 This article has given ten website security tips that every website should know.